Remembering Soul Asylum’s Karl Mueller – A Musician, A Fighter

 Columbia Records

-At some point the band’s profile allowed the opportunity for Pirner to become friends with highly acclaimed Actor/Director Kevin Smith.
-This friendship lead to Soul Asylum’s music being featured in three of Smith’s cult films; Clerks, Clerks 2, and Chasing Amy.
-Seeing all their hard work paying off, Soul Asylum were now a household name in every Rock fan’s vocabulary.
+At some point, the band’s profile allowed the opportunity for Pirner to become friends with highly acclaimed Actor/Director Kevin Smith.
+This friendship led to Soul Asylum’s music being featured in three of Smith’s cult films; Clerks, Clerks 2, and Chasing Amy.
+Seeing all their hard work paying off, Soul Asylum was now a household name in every Rock fan’s vocabulary.
 Until this point, Mueller was still only in his late thirties, had reasonable good health, and enjoyed being one of the remaining original members of Soul Asylum, a group that had become fundamental to his very being.
-Mueller, his wife, and their friends were completely shocked when, in 2004, Mueller was diagnosed with the cancer that would tragically, abruptly end his life a little over a year later on June 17, 2005.
+Mueller, his wife, and their friends were completely shocked when, in 2004, Mueller was diagnosed with cancer that would tragically, abruptly end his life a little over a year later on June 17, 2005.

 Soul Asylum promo photo